 Often, a quick text message may be all that's required to keep the other parent informed.
 The idea is to communicate useful information without getting involved in each other's lives.

-Showing love to your toddler is especially important when that little person is growing up across two households.
+Tip 2 is simply to show love to your toddler.
+Being expressive with your loving feelings is especially important when that little person is growing up across two households.
 Moving between homes has the potential to create insecurity if your child ever starts to doubt that they are wanted and needed.

 Even small children are quick to pick up on the vibes around them.
 Whenever you start a new visit with your child, give them a hug and tell them that you're happy to see them.
 Spend quality time with them right away.